Energy from renewable sources

 Main statistical findings

 After a period up to 2010 during which renewables were growing strongly, the combined effect of warm weather, slower progress by Member States in implementing the Renewable Energy Directive and Europe’s faltering economic situation led to a decrease in the use of renewable energy in 2011.
 However, the share of renewable sources in gross final consumption of energy did increase, since the consumption of fossil fuel energy fell more than that of renewables.
-It is the transport sector’s share of renewables that has been the most affected by problems at national level in implementing the Directive.
+In 2012 the share of energy from renewable sources increased again and reached 14.1 %.

 Primary production of energy from renewable sources

 Primary production of renewable energies is on a long-term increasing trend.
-It more than doubled between 1990 and 2011, increasing by 130 % with an average annual growth rate of 4.1 %.
-In 2011, the primary production of renewables declined by 2.8 %; this was mainly due to the annual variation in hydropower production.
+Between 1990 and 2012 it increased by 150 % (an average annual growth rate of 4.3 %).
+In 2012, the primary production of renewables increased by 9.4%.
+However, in 2011, the primary production of renewables declined by 0.5 %; this was mainly due to the annual variation in hydropower production.
 This is only the second decrease recorded since 1990 — the first in 2002 (-2.4 %) was also a consequence of hydropower variation.
 The Renewable Energy Directive requires that — for accounting purposes — hydropower and wind power production is normalised for annual variations.
-Primary production of renewable energies is shown in Figure 2 (figures for electricity production are not normalised, as provided for under the Directive).
+Primary production of renewable energies is shown in Figure 2 (N.B. the figures shown for electricity production are not normalised).

 Electricity generation from renewable sources

-In 2011, gross electricity generation from renewables decreased by 0.3 % compared with 2010.
-However, the picture varies according to the different sources: a 17 % decrease in hydropower generation was compensated by increases in other sources, in particular solar (+99 %) and wind (+20 %).
-Between 1990 and 2011, total electricity generation from renewables increased by 119 % and by 2011, renewable electricity generation accounted for 21 % of total gross electricity generation.
+In 2012, gross electricity generation from renewables decreased by 13.3 % compared with 2011.
+However, the picture varies according to the different sources: from decrease by 2 % for geothermal electricity generation to 50 % increase for solar power.
+Between 1990 and 2012, total electricity generation from renewables increased by 149 % and by 2012, renewable electricity generation accounted for 23.3 % of total gross electricity generation.

 Hydropower plants generate by far the largest share of electricity from renewable energy sources.
-Electricity generation from hydropower increased by 7 % between 1990 and 2011, even while its share of total renewable electricity generation shrank from 94 % to 46 % over the same period.
+Electricity generation from hydropower increased by 16 % between 1990 and 2012, even while its share of total renewable electricity generation shrank from 94 % to 44 % over the same period.
 This is due to the more rapid expansion of electricity generation from other renewable sources.
-Wind power generation more than doubled over the period 2005-2011: since 2000, it has been the second largest contributor to renewable electricity, replacing wood and other solid biomass, which had held that position since 1990.
-Solar power electricity generation has increased rapidly in recent years and in 2011 accounted for 7 % of all renewable electricity.
-Solid renewables (wood, other solid biomass, renewable wastes) are also used in conventional thermal generation power plants: their share grew from 4 % in 1990 to 14 % in 2011.
-Bioliquids and biogas, which were negligible in 1990, reached 6 % in 2011.
+Wind power generation more than doubled over the period 2006-2012: since 2000, it has been the second largest contributor to renewable electricity, replacing wood and other solid biomass, which had held that position since 1990.
+Solar power electricity generation has increased rapidly in recent years and in 2012 accounted for 9.3 % of all renewable electricity.
+Solid renewables (wood and other solid biomass, excluding renewable wastes) are also used in conventional thermal generation power plants: their share grew from 3.5 % in 1990 to 10.5 % in 2012.
+Bioliquids and biogas, which were negligible in 1990, reached 6.5 % in 2012.
 Electricity generation from renewable sources is shown in Figure 3 (in this figure electricity production is not normalised in the area chart but the dashed line shows the total normalised electricity generation).

 Installed capacity for renewable electricity generation